cynergy-ruas/college-app-messaging-service/README.md

 # college-app-messaging-service
-This repo handles messaging part of the college app
+This Repository Handles the Messaging Part of the College Application.
+Built using FastAPI 💜

 ## Setup
 make sure you have python 3.6+ installed and virtualenv.
 If you do not have virtualenv installed, run